cloudflare/cloudflare-docs/content/cloudflare-one/connections/connect-apps/install-and-setup/tunnel-guide/remote/_index.md

 # Set up a tunnel through the dashboard

-Follow this step-by-step guide to get your first tunnel up and running using the Zero Trust dashboard.
+Follow this step-by-step guide to get your first tunnel up and running using Zero Trust.

 ## Prerequisites